Camoralesh27/camoralesh27/README.md

 </div>
 <br />

-- 🔭 I’m currently working: in a construction company.
-I'm a Mexican Mechanical Engineer and I'm learning web design and english language because I want to be a bilingual man.
+° 🔭 I’m currently working: In a construction company.
+I'm a Mexican Mechanical Engineer and I'm learning web design and english language.
-- 🌱 I’m currently learning: **web design** with HTML, CSS, JS in UDEMY with the teacher Juan Pablo de la Torre (https://www.udemy.com/course/desarrollo-web-completo-con-html5-css3-js-php-y-mysql/).
+° 🌱 I’m currently learning: **Front-End** with HTML, CSS, JS in UDEMY with the teacher Juan Pablo de la Torre (https://www.udemy.com/course/desarrollo-web-completo-con-html5-css3-js-php-y-mysql/).
-- 👯 I’m looking to: collaborate on **web development projects** and become a full stack Web Developer.
+° 👯 I’m looking to: Practice my skills and collaborate on **web development projects** and become a full stack Web Developer.
-- 💬 Ask me about: **whatever you want**!
+° 📫 How to reach me: camoralesh27@gmail.com

-- 📫 How to reach me: camoralesh27@gmail.com
+° ⚡ <a href="https://www.codewars.com/users/Camoralesh27/">FrontEndMentor profile.</a>
-- ⚡ Fun fact:
+° ⚡ <a href="https://www.codewars.com/users/Camoralesh27/">Codewars profile.</a>

 <h3>Skills</h3>
 <br />